jbaber/chores/README.md

-# chores.py
+# chores

-chores.py lets members of your household register that they have done chores by visiting a site running on your LAN (e.g. on a raspberry pi in a cabinet somewhere on your Wifi) with their phones or desktop computers.
+These modules let members of your household register that they have done chores by visiting a site running on your LAN (e.g. on a raspberry pi in a cabinet somewhere on your Wifi) with their phones or desktop computers.
 A running weekly score is kept